Meaning of rendere

 - rendere facile (to make happy)

-- rendere difficile (to make diffcult)
+- rendere difficile (to make difficult)

 - rendere semplice (to make simple)